biohazard999/Xenial.Framework/docs/guide/Getting-Started.md

-The wizard will then create the sution which, when finished,  will contain three projects.
+The wizard will then create the solution which, when finished, will contain three projects.